GoogleChrome/web.dev/src/site/content/en/blog/contact-picker/index.md

 the picker without any context.

 <figure class="w-figure w-figure--inline-right">
-  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/EiHIOYdno52DZ6TNHcfI.jpg", alt="Screen shot, users can choose which properties to share.", width="800", height="639" %}
+  {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/EiHIOYdno52DZ6TNHcfI.jpg", alt="Screen shot, users can choose which properties to share.", width="800", height="639", class="w-screenshot" %}
   <figcaption class="w-figcaption">
     Users can choose not to share some properties.
 In this screenshot, the user has unchecked the 'Phone numbers' button.
 Even though the site